-Call the ASPCA Animal Poison Control Center as soon as possible (888-426-4435).
+Call the ASPCA Animal Poison Control Center as soon as possible at 888-426-4435.
 Time is of the essence when you are dealing with toxic chemicals in the body.
 The faster you get your animal to treatment, the better your chances at keeping them alive.

 What to Do If You Lost Your Pet

-- Advertise.
-Post bills, flyers signs on street poles, at grocery stores, in community centers, veterinary offices and pet stores.
+- Advertise: Post bills, flyers signs on street poles and in grocery stores, community centers, veterinary offices and pet stores.
 Indicate your pet’s sex, age, weight, breed, color and any special markings.
-Leave out one detail so that if any

-- Use Craigslist and other sites.
-You can advertise on Craigslist or you might hop on their to see that someone found your pet.
-Sites like Fido Finder, Lost Dogs of America, Lost Pet USA, and Missing Pet Partnership are also very useful
+- Use Craigslist and other sites: You can advertise on Craigslist or see if anyone has posted about finding your pet.
+Sites like Fido Finder, Lost Dogs of America, Lost Pet USA, and Missing Pet Partnership are also very useful.

 Since these escapes can happen, it’s best that we prepare ourselves to avoid as much stress as possible: